Romain Danzé: International career

 In May 2007, Danzé was called up to the France U20 squad for the Toulon Tournament.
 He made his France U20 debut, starting the whole game, in a 2–0 win against Ivory Coast on 31 May 2007.
 Danzé later helped France U20 reach the Toulon tournament final and started in the final, as they won 3–1 against China.

 In May 2008, Danzé was called up to the France U21 for the first time.
 However, he withdrew from the squad, due to an injury.
 Three months later, Danzé was called up to the under-21 side once again.
 He made his first appearance for the under-21 side, starting the whole game, in a 2–2 draw against Slovakia U21 on 20 August 2008.
 Danzé later made three more matches for the under-21 side.

 Personal life

 In February 2013, Danzé was awarded Pro Rennais Sportsman of 2012.
-Two years later in May 2015, he was awarded Ballon d'eau after being voted by fans.
+Two years later in May 2015, he was awarded Ballon d'eau fraîche after being voted by fans.
 Growing up, he supported Rennes.
 Outside of football, Danzé said: "I got into golf and got hooked.
 I did not think elsewhere.
 My golf, my computer, and my console.
 I'm a real geek.
 To get out, you have to make the effort to adapt."
-He is good friends with his former teammate, Benoît Costil, even as going far as naming him his personal choice of his starting eleven.
+He is good friends with his former teammate, Benoît Costil, even going as far as naming him his personal choice of his starting eleven.

 It was announced on the club's website that Danzé became a first time father when his wife gave birth to a daughter, Tania, on 31 July 2013.
 In December 2014, he invested in a restaurant in Lamennais, near Place de la République, in Rennes.